 Tour Guide – Auckland

-Louise is a tour guide with a passion for New Zealand culture and history, cycling and travel.
+Louise is a tour guide with a passion for New Zealand culture and history, cycling and travel and has been a part of our team since 2018.
 She enjoys showing visitors around the hidden corners of Auckland city and sharing her tips for the best restaurants, shopping and places to visit.
 A keen e-biker and traveler she has a special passion for France and can converse in French if needed.
 Louise was a well-known broadcaster in New Zealand for many years and when she’s not guiding, can still be heard on National radio where she is a part time newsreader.
 This helps keep her up to date with New Zealand news and current affairs.
 Aside from her work interests Louise has a tropical garden which takes a lot of her time and she also volunteers for a food charity.

 ATHOL PARKS